Jump to topic

 - Protected time for learning: The residency program has two academic half-day sessions weekly that are free of patient care activities: outpatient academic half-day for residents on ambulatory rotations, and inpatient academic half-day for residents on inpatient rotations.
 These conferences are in addition to the daily noon conference series.

-- 6+2 scheduling structure: Residents alternate between six weeks of inpatient service and two weeks of ambulatory blocks.
-This schedule design gives residents the opportunity to focus on their respective rotations while maintaining continuity of care in the residents’ continuity clinics.
+- 4+2+2 scheduling model: Residents mostly alternate between four weeks of an inpatient service, two weeks of an elective rotation and two weeks of dedicated time in their ambulatory clinics.
+This schedule design gives residents the opportunity to focus on their respective rotations while maintaining continuity of care in the residents’ continuity clinics

 Recent Innovations